Prostitution in Italy: Underage prostitution (L. 269/98)

 There was, however, division over the issue of the defence of ignorance, the final decision being it was not a defence.
 One feminist MP, Ersilia Salvato (RC), complained about the rushed legislation, and abstained.
 Because Italian law prohibits gender discrimination (another legacy of Lina Merlin), the language was neutral, although not the effect.
-It was, however, considered impossible to enforce, since it would require the worker to lay the complaint.
+It was, however, considered impossible to enforce, since it would require the person in prostitution to lay the complaint.
 The issue was never on the agenda of the women's movement, not even by the shelters, and who played no part in the debate, nor did the Equal Opportunities Minister (Anna Finocchiaro).
 Nor was the policy environment receptive to feminist input, since the Government was anxious to be seen to be responding to media and moral panic on pedophilia.

 Alessandra Mussolini’s husband was scheduled to appear at court for a child prostitution trial in 2015.
 In 2013, around 50 men—among them professionals, priests, and politicians—were accused of paying two teenage girls from Parioli, aged 14 and 15, for sexual services in Rome.
 The Italian Netflix series Baby is loosely based on the real-life story of the two high school girls in Rome involved in an underage prostitution ring (the "Baby Squillo" scandal) in 2013–2014.

-Assisting migrant sex workers
+Assisting migrant people/women in prostitution

-In 1998, the Chamber of Deputies ordered an "Inquiry to increase knowledge about the social and sanitary aspects of prostitution" in response to concerns about foreign workers on the streets.
+In 1998, the Chamber of Deputies ordered an "Inquiry to increase knowledge about the social and sanitary aspects of prostitution" in response to concerns about foreign people/women in prostitution on the streets.
 Anna Finocchiaro, the Minister of Equal Opportunities, was a key player in this, as was the Justice Commission President Marida Bolognesi (DS).
 The Inquiry interviewed many stakeholders during six hearings, but there was relatively little representation from the women's movement.
 The main framework was the idea that foreigners were "invading" the streets of Italy, as a public order issue.
 This was a heavily gendered debate.
 In the end, the commission adopted three principles – harm reduction, education of clients, and the importance of upholding the Merlin law.
-The deliberations included proposing a law to finance local government programmes to assist sex workers with protection permits.
-At the same time, the three women ministers were promoting education campaigns in the countries of origin of migrant sex workers (e. g., Nigeria, Eastern Europe), while other programmes assisted police in their responsibilities regarding permits were initiated, and help lines set up, while 8 million euros were allocated to NGOs to carry out their responsibilities under article 18 of the Turco-Napolitano Act.
+The deliberations included proposing a law to finance local government programmes to assist people/women in prostitution with protection permits.
+At the same time, the three women ministers were promoting education campaigns in the countries of origin of migrant people/women in prostitution (e. g., Nigeria, Eastern Europe), while other programmes assisted police in their responsibilities regarding permits were initiated, and help lines set up, while 8 million euros were allocated to NGOs to carry out their responsibilities under article 18 of the Turco-Napolitano Act.

-There was little feminist input into this discussion, with the exception of Elsa Antonioni of the Anti-violence shelter, who stressed the continuity between sex for money and sex for free, pointing to the vulnerability of sex workers' civil rights (e. g., their children could be taken into care).
+There was little feminist input into this discussion, with the exception of Elsa Antonioni of the Anti-violence shelter, who stressed the continuity between sex for money and sex for free, pointing to the vulnerability of people/women in prostitution civil rights (e. g., their children could be taken into care).
 This was not pursued, although the strong role of the Equal Opportunities Ministry can be seen as an insider women's voice.